-PART III: INTERIM REEXAMINATIONS [24 CFR 960.257; 24 CFR 966.4]
+PART III: INTERIM REEXAMINATIONS

+24 CFR 960.257(b); 24 CFR 966.4; and Notice PIH 2023-27

 Family circumstances may change during the period between annual reexaminations.
 HUD and PHA policies define the types of information about changes in family circumstances that must be reported, and under what circumstances the PHA must process interim reexaminations to reflect those changes.
-HUD regulations also permit the PHA to conduct interim reexaminations of income or family composition at any time.